Bohr-Sommerfeld profile surgeries and Disk Potentials: Construction of the Bohr-Sommerfeld Profile Surgery

 \begin{defn}[Lagrangians with Bohr-Sommerfeld Profile Handles] We call a Lagrangian $ L \hookrightarrow M$ to have a Bohr-Sommerfeld Handle if there is a symplectic embedding $\phi : [a,b] \times Z \to M$, for a prequantization bundle $(Z,\lambda) \to (Y,\omega_Y)$ such that, for an admissible curve $\gamma$.
 We say that $L$ has a handle modelled the curve $\gamma$ with profile $\Lambda.$ \end{defn}

-A natural question at this stage is - how does the choice of the curve $\gamma$ affects the Hamiltonian isotopy class of a Lagrangian with BSP Handles?
+A natural question at this stage is, how does the choice of the curve $\gamma$ affect the Hamiltonian isotopy class of a Lagrangian-with-BSP handle?
+We now investigate this line of thought.
 We define the notion of relative Hamiltonian isotopy which lets us extend a Hamiltonian isotopy of $\cL_{\gamma_\tau}$ in $\phi([a,b]\times Z)$ to an isotopy of the closed Lagrangian $L_\tau.$

-\begin{defn}[Relative Hamiltonian Isotopy] Let be a Lagrangian isotopy in $M$ which is constant on the boundary $\partial K$.
-We say that $\Phi$ is a relative Hamiltonian isotopy if there is a family of Hamiltonian functions $H_\tau$ such that the isotopy induced from it is $\Phi$ and
+\begin{defn}[Relative Hamiltonian Isotopy] Let be a Lagrangian isotopy of a Lagrangian $K$ in $M$ which is constant on the boundary $\partial K$.
+We say that $\Phi$ is a relative Hamiltonian isotopy if there is a family of Hamiltonian functions $\{H_\tau\}_{\tau \in \interval}$ such that the isotopy induced from it is $\Phi$ and $H_\tau$ is equal to $0$ on the boundary $\partial K$, i.e.

 \end{defn}